-The fit of Designer Bums is very different from other cloth nappies.
+The fit of Designer Bums is different from other cloth nappies.
 They are designed to fit really snug and small, like a pair of pants.
 But I think this puts people off as it can appear that they are very small and won’t last until potty training.
 This is certainly not the case and they really pack the punches on the absorbency stakes.

 The nappy is only available with a popper waist fastening.
 Unlike most popper nappies there is just one single row of poppers.
-But I actually really like this and certainly don’t miss the extra row or the hip stability poppers.
+But I actually really like this and certainly don’t miss the extra row or the separate row for hip stability poppers.
 It makes putting the nappy on a little bit quicker too.

 Because the Designer Bums fits so snug it looks like a great option for newborns too.
 On the smallest rise it really is tiny.
 The popper tabs can be overlapped, but the overlap can be really well overlapped if wanted so the waist goes so tiny.